Former Business Offices Of Prokop Babiy, Burkaniv.

 FAITH AND FICTION.

 Upon reaching senescense, we tend to look back on our lives and begin to ask questions of ourselves.
-Questions that maybe we should have asked of our forebears when they were alive; like where did we come from, and who were we, and the ultimate; what have we become now [not that they would have come up with answers either]?
+Questions we might have asked of our forebears when they were alive - not that they would have come up with any answers either.
+Questions like: "where did we come from?"; "what were our forebears like?"; "who were they?"; "what did they do for a living?"; "who are we?"; and ultimately; "what is that?"

 A GRAIN OF SALT.